zcutlerf/URLComponentsSample/README.md

 ## TL;DR

 We're going to call the [Emoji Kitchen API](https://emk.vercel.app) by [@arnav-kr](https://github.com/arnav-kr).
 This API will take 2 emojis, and return an image representing the combination of both emojis.
-We'll talk about how `URLComponents` and `URLRequest` allow us to customize our URLs and be safer
+We'll talk about how `URLComponents` and `URLRequest` allow us to customize our URLs and be safer than creating a URL from a string.

 > [!NOTE]
 > If you'd rather view the sample code, clone this project and open it in Xcode!